New lessons four years after leaving my job

 Things to hold on to after lockdown

 I’m glad we’ve reached the end of April.
 It was relentless and stressful.
-It’s chipped away at my income and mental wellbeing as COVID-19 has wreaked havoc.
+It’s chipped away at my income and mental wellbeing as COVID-19 wreaked havoc.

 After seven weeks, the novelty of lockdown is long gone.
 With the daily death toll increasing by hundreds of people, knowing that we’ll have social distancing for a few months is sobering.